On Lagrangian fibrations by Jacobians I: The proof of Theorem 8

 \subsection{Rationality of the leaves}

-We wish to use Theorem~\ref{kebekus}, due to Kebekus et al., to study the foliation $F$ on $Y$.
-An obvious curve to use would be a fibre $C_t$ of $Y\rightarrow\P^n$.
-However, one can easily show that $F|_{C_t}$ will not be ample.
-Instead we will use the rational curves found in the previous section; but first we prove that the curves $C_t$ are everywhere transverse to the leaves of the foliation, since we will need this result later.
+We wish to use Theorem~\ref{kebekus}, due to Kebekus et al., to study the characteristic foliation $F$ on $Y$.
+An obvious curve to use would be a fibre $Y_t$ of $Y\rightarrow\P^n$; however, one can easily show that $F|_{Y_t}$ will not be ample.
+Instead, we will eventually show that the rational $(-1)$-curves found in the previous subsection lie inside the leaves of $F$.
+But first we show that the leaves of the foliation meet the curve $Y_t$ transversally at smooth points of $Y_t$.